hrishikeshpaul/trending-repos/README.md

     items: Array<any>;
   }
   ```
-- Throws and error if the request fails.
+- Throws an error if the request fails.

 ## Store